jw-green/baseball-card-app/README.md

 ## Brief

-Intended to be an effective way of displaying metrics on users in the form of searchable summaries and baseball cards (à la [Bridgewater](https://goo.gl/gPfeRB)).
+Intended to be an effective way of displaying metrics on teams in the form of searchable summaries and baseball cards (à la [Bridgewater](https://goo.gl/gPfeRB)).

+The app skeleton was generated with `create-react-app`.

 ## Structure